computerguy2030/pytorch-rocm-amd/MY_FORK.md

 	- Script should complete all operations autonomously (reboots etc.) on Ubuntu 18.04, 20.04, or 20.10 versions and should require no intervention except or sudo prompts and reboot confirmations.
 Other Ubuntu versions, you may need to open the terminal after login/reboot.
 Non-Ubuntu distros you will need to use and modify manual instructions.
 <br>

-* If you already sucesfuly installed ROCm use:
+* If you already successfully installed ROCm use:
 ```
 tail -n +143 /home/$USER/Downloads/amd_build_script.sh | bash
 ```